prosperReigns/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ls_cwd_content contains a command that list all files and directories (hidden and non-hidden) in the currrent working directory in a long format

+## 9-duplicate_last_line
+A script that duplicates the last line of the word "iacta"

 ##